Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Mobility edge

-Let us now elaborate on the nature of the mobility edge.
+Let us now elaborate on the nature of the LLT-predicted mobility edge.
 To date, in the conventional understanding of Anderson localisation, it has always been viewed as a sharp phase transition -- a single energy below which one has localisation and above which one does not.
-However, according to LLT, the mobility edge is determined by the saddles and peaks of $W_E$, for eigenstate and dynamical localisation, respectively.
-While one could define such a sharp mobility edge by simply averaging over all saddles or maxima (and over many noise realisations, of course), it does not give us the full picture.
-Naturally, the values of $W_E$ at any one of the two sets of extrema form a \textit{distribution}.
-Energies within the range over which this distribution extends still experience some localisation, because there are still parts of $W_E$ above their energy that induce tunnelling.
-As $E$ sweeps through the range covered by this distribution, fewer and fewer saddles/maxima remain that affect this energy component, and finally, when we reach the high-energy end of the mobility edge distribution, localisation truly vanishes.
+However, according to LLT, the mobility edge is determined by the peaks of $W_E$.
+While one could define such a sharp mobility edge by simply averaging over all maxima (and over many noise realisations, of course), it does not give us the full picture.
+Naturally, the values of $W_E$ at the set of extrema form a \textit{distribution}.
+Energies within the range over which this distribution extends still experience some localisation, because there are still parts of $W_E$ above their energy that suppress the wavefunction.
+As $E$ sweeps through the range covered by this distribution, fewer and fewer maxima remain that affect this energy component, and finally, when we reach the high-energy end of the mobility edge distribution, localisation truly vanishes.
 If a phase transition can be claimed at any point, then it is here: when no constraining extrema remain.

-Next, we demonstrate the effect of parameters on the mobility edge distributions.
+Next, we demonstrate the effect of parameters on the mobility edge distribution.
 As shown in Fig.~\ref{MEdep}, the mobility edge is independent of system size as long as $L,W$ exceed the mean distance between the valley lines so that finite-size effects are no longer important (for smaller $L,W$, the mobility edge falls with increasing system size).
 In contrast, it is strongly shifted by both the density and height of the scatterers.
-The effect of the scatterer shape will be investigated in a future study; we can expect interesting results because the shape and size of the scatterers determine the momentum cut-off of the Fourier transform of $V(x,y)$, and thus should affect the mobility edge.
-It is also evident from Fig.~\ref{MEdep} that the dynamical mobility edge always lies above the eigenstate one, as it must, since the former is computed from the maxima of $W_E$ and the latter from the saddle points.
+The effect of the scatterer shape will be investigated in a future study; we can expect interesting results because the shape and size of the scatterers determine the momentum cut-off of the Fourier transform of $V(x,y)$, and thus should affect the mobility edge, if it truly exists.